grunwaldlab/krisp/README.md

 ```

 This command was designed to be deliberately similar to that in example 1.
-For convenience, `krisp_fasta`, when the conserved flanking regions are the same, one can simply specify `--conserved 30`.
+For convenience, `krisp_fasta`, when the conserved flanking regions are the same, we can simply specify `--conserved 30`.
 We can also specify the total amplicon length as opposed to calculating the diagnostic length: `--amplicon 100`.
 In which case, the above command is equivalent to: